 BS (sociology/anthropology), Southwest Missouri State University.
 MA (health advocacy), Sarah Lawrence College.
 Currently administrative manager and patient services specialist in the Emergency Department of New York-Presbyterian Hospital Cornell Weill Medical Center.
 Faculty appointments: Weill Medical College, Cornell University Department of Public Health and Department of Medical Ethics; Sarah Lawrence College/Health Advocacy Program.
 SLC, 2001—

 BA, Yale College.
 MS, New York University.
 JD, Yale Law School.
-Assistant professor of clinical law; executive director of the Center for Health, Science, and Public Policy; and head of the Health Law Clinic at Brooklyn Law School.
-Previously taught at Washington University Law School on law and medicine and on AIDS and the law.
+Associate Professor of clinical law; executive director of the Center for Health, Science, and Public Policy; and head of the Health Law Clinic at Brooklyn Law School.
+She has previously taught at Washington University Law School on law and medicine and on AIDS and the law.
 Author of numerous publications related to AIDS policy.
 Areas of expertise include AIDS policy, law and medicine, and public-health Law.
 Prior to teaching, she held a postdoctoral fellowship at Montefiore Medical Center/The Albert Einstein College of Medicine, Department of Epidemiology and Social Medicine.
 Background also includes work as a senior policy analyst and staff counsel to the National Commission on AIDS.
 SLC, 2010–

 BA, Human Biology, Stanford University.
 MPH, Columbia University School of Public Health.